DeepPavlovAdmin/convai/README.md

 The dataset is stored in the following repository [https://github.com/aliannejadi/ClariQ](https://github.com/aliannejadi/ClariQ), together with evaluation scripts and baseline.

-## Stage 2: human-in-the-loop
+## Stage 2: human-in-the-loop (sponsored by Amazon Science)

-The TOP-5 systems from Stage 1 are exposed to real users.
+The TOP-4 systems from Stage 1 are exposed to real users.
 Their responses—answers and clarifying questions—are rated by the users.
 At that stage, the participating systems are put in front of human users.
 The systems are rated on their overall performance.
 At each dialog step, a system should give either a factual answer to the user's query or ask for clarification.
 Therefore, the participants would need to: